Wilma and Butch: Briard puppies, born 11-9-15...

-Wilma is pregnant!
+Wilma had six beautiful Briard puppies on 11-9-15, all black.
+Two boys and four girls, and they are thriving!
 Yeah!
-This litter will be all blacks / black born grays.
-Neither parent carries the tawny gene.
 I'm expecting wonderful personalities, great movement, substantial heads, and fantastic coat quality.
 I'm not expecting small Briards, but you never know about size.
-This is a repeat breeding, and the first time around, I just loved what Wilma and Butch produced!
+This is a repeat breeding, and the first time around, I just loved what Wilma and Butch produced.
 Unfortunately, due to a very odd set of circumstances, I did not end up with a pup from my own litter.
 I decided to repeat the breeding to get the pup of my dreams.

 How we raise our puppies

 The quality of a puppy is determined by both genetics and environment.
 How they are raised before you ever meet them is a major influence!
 Lebec and l'Hermitage believe in several things: